 You can see the example options we provide below:

-You can select any currency as the default, but if you have activated multi-currency in Salesforce then instead of the option to select a default currency it will display in the dropdown menu a message saying:
+You can select any currency as the default, but if you have activated multi-currency in Salesforce then instead of the option to select a default currency it a message will display saying: